 - Add enough Guinness to just cover the beef.
-Cover the pan and put it in the oven for 1 1/2 hours.
+Cover the pan and put it in the oven for 1 1/2 hours (1 hour for the 2/3 recipe).
 Remove from the oven and stir.
-Return to the oven and cook for 1 hour more.
+Return to the oven and cook for 1 hour more (30 minutes for the 2/3 recipe).
 If it remains thin, set the pan over medium-low heat, remove the lid and reduce the liquid.
 Season to taste with salt and pepper.
 Fold in about half of the Cheddar.

 - While the stew is cooking, prepare the pastry: sift together the flour, baking powder and salt into a bowl.
 Using a pastry cutter or your hands, quickly work the butter into the dough until it is the texture of coarse meal.
 Add ice water, a splash at a time, until a firm dough forms.
 Wrap the dough in plastic and refrigerate for at least 2 hours.

 - Place the dough between two sheets of plastic wrap and, using a rolling pin, roll to the thickness of a computer mouse pad.
 Pour the stew into an 8-inch-square, 2-inch-high Pyrex dish or a deep 9-inch pie pan.
 Scatter the remaining Cheddar across the top.
 Place the dough on top of the pie and pinch it closed around the edges using the tines of a fork, then slash the center lightly with a knife.
 Brush with the egg yolk, place on a baking sheet and bake for 45 minutes, or until the pastry is puffy and golden.